dials/dials/doc/sphinx/documentation/tutorials/correcting_poor_initial_geometry_tutorial.rst

 We may now go on to refine the solution and integrate, following the steps outlined in the :doc:`processing_in_detail_tutorial` tutorial.
 This is left as an exercise for the reader.
-However, before doing so, it is worth working through the second part of this tutorial at :doc:`centring_vs_pseudocentring`, in which questions about the lattice symmetry are explored using DIALS tools.
+If you do so, you will notice warnings from both :program:`Pointless` and :program:`cTruncate`.
+You can continue to solve the structure in the primitive orthorhombic lattice, however model refinement will present difficulties.

+Could we have foreseen this difficulties as early as the indexing step in DIALS?
+Can we circumvent them?
+These are the topics explored in the second part of this tutorial at :doc:`centring_vs_pseudocentring`.

 Conclusions
 -----------